 Greatly influenced by their monarch-in-waiting, the wealthy Georgians welcomed gilding and classical ornamentation into their homes.
 And one of the most popular accessories was decorative mirrors.

 Mirrors were considered a great luxury in the 18th and early 19th centuries.
 The cost of production as well as successful transportation of the finished piece, dictated their exclusivity to affluent members of society.

-In the above mentioned 1808 publication, the English designer and upholsterer George Smith wrote enthusiastically about the virtues of convex decorative mirrors, describing them as ‘an elegant and useful ornament, reflecting objects in beautiful perspective on their convex surfaces’.
+In the same 1808 Design publication, the English designer and upholsterer George Smith wrote enthusiastically about the virtues of convex decorative mirrors.
+He described them as ‘an elegant and useful ornament, reflecting objects in beautiful perspective on their convex surfaces’.